forwinder15/learndiesels/content/posts/2019-07-28--8-idle-facts/index.md

 ## 1. How much fuel am I wasting

-Do diesel engines use a lot of fuel when idling? **No. they only use about a gallon an hour.**
+Do diesel engines use a lot of fuel when idling? **On average, Diesel engines use about one gallon an hour.
+This amount can vary depending on application.**

 How much fuel does a diesel use at idle? **One hour of idle time consumes around one gallon of diesel fuel.
 This can be calculated into 2.4 oz a minute.**